Welcome To House of Kerry

 Who are we?

 Christine O’Donoghue de Vries is an artist and an award winning sustainable focused fashion designer based in Co.
 Kerry, Ireland.
 She is also a farmer.
-As a farmer Christine works in harmony with the landscape and by virtue of this she sees at first hand the devastating impact of climate change on our doorstep.
+As a farmer Christine works in harmony with the landscape and nature and by virtue of this she sees at first hand the devastating impact of climate change on our doorstep.
 House of Kerry is inspired by an old farmhouse in Muckross, Killarney Co.
 Kerry in which her grandparents and great-grandparents lived before her.
-House of Kerry has at its very essence sustainability in traditional farmhouse style -Christine’s grandmother in particular influenced her.
+The House of Kerry logo of the evergreen is inspired by the trees, woodland and shelter belts which were planted on the farm, House of Kerry has at its very essence sustainability in traditional farmhouse style -Christine’s grandmother in particular influenced her.
 Her grandmother would never throw out an old chair or fashion item she would simply repair/up-cycle it!
 In the same fashion Christine takes sample fabric pieces and cut offs and up cycles them into bow ties and woolen berets.
 No matter what we do we leave a carbon footprint, the choice is to make it as tiny as possible.

 She lives in the old farmhouse with her family.
 Christine was a lawyer for many years when she felt a strong pull back to the place she grew up in and to turn to her creative passions.
 She documents and captures the timeless charm of the Irish countryside which largely remains unchanged since she was a child.